 The first stage of the work of the project resulted in the publication of an edited volume The Contemporary Relevance of Carl Schmitt: Law, Politics, Theology (eds.
 Matilda Arvidsson, Leila Brännström & Panu Minkkinen, Routledge 2016).
 In the second stage, the project will distance itself from proper names and focus more thematically on issues that have come up so far.
 Taking especially into account the current political climate in Europe, our key themes will include, among others, popular sovereignty, the ’people’ as a constituent power, and radical democracy.

 The second stage revolved around a symposium entitled ‘The People’: Democracy, Populism, and the Constituent Popular Sovereign which was arranged in Helsinki in June 2017 with keynote speakers Christa Davis Acampora (Hunter College, CUNY, USA), Bonnie Honig (Brown University, USA), and Hans Lindahl (Tilburg University, the Netherlands).
-An edited collection is under preparation.
+An edited collection is under preparation to be published through Edinburgh University Press in 2020.